Empryo vs Aider

 When Aider fits better

 Choose Aider when you want a battle-tested, minimal tool that gets out of the way.
-It is one of the most mature open-source coding agents, with a huge user base, broad model support out of the box (Claude, GPT, DeepSeek, o-series, plus local models), and clean git integration that auto-commits each change with a sensible message.
+It is one of the most mature open-source coding agents, with a huge user base, pure bring-your-own-key model support out of the box (Claude, GPT, DeepSeek, o-series, plus local models), and the cleanest git integration in the field — every change auto-committed with a sensible message and reversible with /undo.
 Aider is lightweight to install and run, has handy extras like voice-to-code, web-page context, and a watch mode that picks up comments you write in your own editor, and its architect/editor split works well for letting one model plan and another apply.
+One thing to weigh: Aider is effectively in maintenance mode — its last feature release (v0.86.0) shipped in August 2025, with active development continuing in the community fork cecli.
 For quick edits, smaller projects, scripting against many different models, or anyone who prefers a single focused Python tool over a larger code-intelligence engine, Aider is a strong, honest pick.

 The verdict

 Aider and Empryo come from the same philosophy — terminal-native, git-aware, bring-your-own-model — and disagree on one thing that matters a lot at scale: whether code is text or structure.
-Aider's text search/replace approach is simple, portable across nearly every model, and proven by a very large user base; it's a fast, reliable pair programmer that's hard to beat for everyday edits.
+Aider's text search/replace approach is simple, portable across nearly every model, and proven by a very large user base; it's a fast, reliable pair programmer that's hard to beat for everyday edits, though development has slowed to maintenance mode since its last feature release in August 2025, with the cecli community fork carrying new work.
 Empryo treats code as a graph of symbols and edits it through the AST and LSP, which costs more engineering up front but pays off on large, tightly-coupled codebases where a rename has to be a real rename.
 If you're optimizing for lightweight simplicity and model flexibility, Aider.
 If you're optimizing for structural correctness, blast-radius awareness, and refactors that survive a typecheck, Empryo.

 FAQ